GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 authors:
   - samdutton
 date: 2020-06-19
-description: Use cross-platform browser features to build a simple email/password login form that's secure, accessible and easy to use.
+description: Use cross-platform browser features to build a simple email/password sign-in form that's secure, accessible and easy to use.
 tags:
   - forms
   - identity